drhsqlite/pikchr/doc/integrate.md

 ~~~~

 Gather a bunch of Pikchr scripts to be used as seeds (perhaps from the
-tests/ or examples/ subdirectores of the source tree) and put them in
+tests/ or examples/ subdirectories of the source tree) and put them in
 a subdirectory, which we will call "fz".
 Then run:

 ~~~~